Spherical 3-manifolds bounding rational homology balls: Orders of spherical 3-manifolds in

 \subsection{Correction terms revisited}

 In this section, we finally discuss the following $11$ manifolds whose order has not been determined so far.

 We claim that these manifolds also have infinite order in $\rhcg$.
 The main ingredients of our proof are the correction term obstruction together with the study of metabolizer subgroups in products of finite abelian groups by Kim and Livingston in \cite{Kim-Livingston:2014-1}.
 We also take advantage of that it is possible to compute all the correction terms explicitly since we only have finitely many manifolds at hand.
+We remark that the generalizations of our finite order obstructions, Proposition \ref{prop:d_sum} and \ref{prop:I_77}, can be found in \cite{Grigsby-Ruberman-Strle:2008-1}.

-We first develop the following finite order obstruction. \begin{proposition} Let $Y$ be a rational homology 3-sphere with $|H_1(Y;\Z)|$ square free.
+\begin{proposition} Let $Y$ be a rational homology 3-sphere with $|H_1(Y;\Z)|$ square free.
 Then if $Y$ has finite order in $\rhcg$, then

 \end{proposition} \begin{proof} Let $Y$ be a rational homology 3-sphere with square free $m=|H_1(Y;\Z)|$.
 Suppose $\#^{2k}Y$ bounds a rational homology 4-ball.
 Then there exists a spin$^c$ structure $\mathfrak{t}$ on $\#^{2k}Y$ and a metabolizer $\mathcal{M}$ in $H^2(\#^{2k}Y;\Z)\cong\oplus_{i=1}^{2k}H^2(Y_i;\Z)\cong(\Z_m)^{2k}$ such that for each $\alpha\in \mathcal{M}$.
 Note that since $m$ is square free, the projection map from the metabolizer $\mathcal{M}$ to each summand $H^2(Y_i;\Z)\cong\Z_m$ is a surjective homomorphism by \cite[Corollary 3]{Kim-Livingston:2014-1}.
 Let $\alpha_i$ denote the restriction of $\alpha\in \mathcal{M}$ on each $H^2(Y_i;\Z)$.
 Then by summing all the correction terms for spin$^c$ structures extending to the rational ball, we have